SAIF's Elder Abuse Response & Awareness

 To inquire about our Elder Abuse program, please contact our Elder Abuse Response Coordinator.

-THIS PROGRAM HAS NOT BEEN RENEWED FOR FUNDING FOR 2020 BY THE GOVERNMENT OF ALBERTA.
-WE RECEIVED A FEDERAL GRANT THAT WILL ALLOW US TO EXTEND PROGRAMMING TO SEPT 2020.
+WE RECEIVED A FEDERAL GRANT THAT WILL ALLOW US TO EXTEND THIS PROGRAM TO NOV 2020.

 We do not accept

 With a small team, we are simply not staffed to meet the needs of drop in clients.
 Please call or email to make an appointment with an intake worker.
 Thank you.

 The best and most direct way to access our services is to call or email us.
 We do require informed consent which we share with you during our intake process.

 We serve residents of St Albert, Sturgeon County & the surrounding areas.
 At this time, we are not able to provide counselling services to Edmonton residents.